neivesten/pen-manipulator/README.md

 every call.
 You can reset these variables to zero when restarting the simulation or feed them from the previous segment to achieve continuous motion.

+## Canvas Coordinate Translation

+`FB_CanvasOffset` shifts a position from the visualisation coordinate frame into a local canvas coordinate system.
+Pass the input position from the visu and the offset of your canvas origin to obtain the translated coordinates.